CBT in Bristol: What It Is and How to Start

 How Aligned Matches You With a CBT Therapist

-Aligned is a free therapist matching service based in Bristol.
+Aligned is a free therapist matching service serving Bristol and the surrounding area.
 When you are looking for a CBT therapist specifically, we consider:

 - Accreditation and training: whether you want a BABCP-accredited therapist or are open to integrative therapists who use CBT techniques